Tommy Tuberville: Ole Miss

 Tuberville got his first collegiate head coaching job in 1994 at the University of Mississippi ("Ole Miss").
 Despite taking over a Rebels team under severe NCAA scholarship sanctions, he was named the SEC Coach of the Year in 1997 by the AP.

 At Ole Miss, Tuberville became involved in the movement to ban Confederate flags from the football stadium by requesting that the students quit waving them during the home football games.
-"We can't recruit against the Confederate flag", he said.
-Ole Miss's chancellor ultimately placed a ban on sticks at football games, which effectively banned spectators from waving flags.
+He said, "We can't recruit against the Confederate flag."
+Ole Miss's chancellor, Robert Khayat, ultimately placed a ban on sticks at football games, which effectively banned spectators from waving flags.

 During his tenure, Tuberville was known as the "Riverboat Gambler" for his aggressive play-calling, especially on fourth down.
-His teams went 1-3 versus the Arkansas Razorbacks, and 2-2 versus in-state arch-rival Mississippi State Bulldogs in the annual Egg Bowl game.
+His teams went 1–3 against Arkansas and 2–2 against in-state arch-rival Mississippi State in the annual Egg Bowl game.
 After the 1998 regular season ended, Tuberville said, "They'll have to carry me out of here in a pine box", in reference to not leaving to coach at another school.
 Less than a week later, it was announced that he was departing for Auburn.